 'Har Ghar Jal': A mission to tackle water crisis for rural homes

-New Delhi, July 05: Nirmala Sitharaman presented her first budget today as India's first full-time woman finance minister, during which she said the government will a new integrated water ministry to ensure'Har Ghar Jal' under the Jal Jivan Mission by 2024.
+New Delhi, July 05: Nirmala Sitharaman presented her first budget today as India's first full-time woman finance minister, during which she said the government will integrated water ministry to ensure 'Har Ghar Jal' under the Jal Jivan Mission by 2024.

 'Har ghar jal', for rural homes: